 \section{Discussion}

-\textbf{TBRD Parameter Configuration:} The TBRD protocol allows for many adjustments to system parameters to enable trade-offs in security and performance.
-The parameters include the decision in the delay disclosure period, the interval period, and the adjustable HMAC size.
-The TESLA protocol introduces a controlled delay \(d\) between the time a message is sent and when the authentication key is disclosed.
-This delay must be carefully balanced against real-time requirements.
-In latency-sensitive applications (e.g., drone command and control), a long delay may degrade responsiveness, while a shorter delay could reduce the time available for key distribution and verification.
-The interval duration \(T_{int}\) must also be tuned to match message transmission frequency and expected network conditions.
-For example, high message frequency may require shorter \(T_{int}\) to minimize overlap and reduce buffer size requirements.
-Conversely, longer intervals may reduce overhead but increase exposure to packet loss or adversarial manipulation.
-Careful parameter selection is crucial for optimizing both security and operational performance.
-Lastly, the HMAC output may be truncated to address constraints resulting from even more lossy wireless communication channels.
+\textbf{TBRD Parameter Configuration:} The TBRD protocol supports several adjustable parameters to balance security and performance, including the delay disclosure period, interval period, and HMAC size.
+TESLA introduces a controlled delay \(d\) between message transmission and key disclosure, which must be balanced against real-time needs.
+In latency-sensitive applications (e.g., drone command and control), longer delays degrade responsiveness, while shorter ones limit time for key distribution and verification.
+The interval duration \(T_{int}\) should align with message frequency and network conditions: high-frequency messaging may require shorter \(T_{int}\) to reduce overlap and buffer demand, while longer intervals reduce overhead but increase exposure to packet loss or manipulation.
+Optimal parameter tuning is crucial for striking a balance between security and operational efficiency.
+The HMAC output may also be truncated to accommodate lossy wireless channels.

 \textbf{Scalability:} Any message authentication protocol must address the impacts of scalability.
 The ability to accomplish broadcast authentication is influenced by the robustness of the underlying communication channel as the number of transmitters and receivers grows.
 As the number of UAS platforms transmitting in close proximity grows, the potential for packet loss grows, particularly in RF-congested or mobile environments.
 Since TESLA requires both the message and the corresponding disclosed key to be received and matched within a bounded time window, packet loss can result in failed authentication and the loss of legitimate messages.
 This issue becomes more pronounced in lossy wireless environments (e.g., Wi-Fi or Bluetooth advertisements), where retransmission is not guaranteed.
 The TESLA broadcast authentication protocol excels in accommodating large numbers of potential unknown receivers.